This document provides comprehensive information on boot flow, boot

 configuration allows the HPS to boot from encrypted user code in the FPGA.
 If the

 boot source is the FPGA, the boot ROM code does not configure any of the

 boot-specific HPS I/Os for booting from flash memory.
 If the fpga_boot_f fuse is not

 blown, then the boot source is determined according to the BSEL pins.
 If the BSEL

 pins are used for determining the boot source, then the following table shows the

 flash devices assigned to each encoding.

-f2h_boot_from_fpga_ready and f2h_boot_from_fpga_on_failure, from the FPGA to the
+f2h_boot_from_fpga_on_failure, from the FPGA to the HPS.
+The

-chapter for more information about FPGA boot handshake signals.
+more information about the FPGA boot handshake signals.